Giskard-AI/giskard/docs/open_source/scan/scan_llm/index.md

 # 📚  LLM scan

 The Giskard python library provides an automatic scan functionality designed to automatically detect [potential vulnerabilities](https://docs.giskard.ai/en/latest/knowledge/llm_vulnerabilities/index.html) affecting your LLMs.
-It enables you to proactively identify and address key issues to ensure the reliability, fairness, and robustness of your LLMs.

 ### How does it work?

-The LLM scan combines both **heuristics-based** and **LLM-assisted detectors.** The heuristics-based detectors use known techniques and patterns to test for vulnerabilities which are not specific to model.
+The LLM scan combines both **heuristics-based** and **LLM-assisted detectors.** The heuristics-based detectors use known techniques and patterns to test for vulnerabilities which are not specific to the model.
 The LLM-assisted detectors are designed to detect vulnerabilities that are specific to your business case.
-They use another LLM model to probe the your LLM system (specifically, we use OpenAI GPT-4).
+They use another LLM model to probe your LLM system (specifically, we use OpenAI GPT-4).

-Differently from other techniques that focus on benchmarking a foundation LLM, Giskard LLM scan focuses on performing **in-depth assessments on domain specific models.** This includes chatbots, **question answering systems, and retrieval-augmented generation (RAG) models.**
+Differently from other techniques that focus on benchmarking a foundation LLM, Giskard's LLM scan focuses on performing **in-depth assessments on domain-specific models.** This includes chatbots, **question answering systems, and retrieval-augmented generation (RAG) models.**

 You can find detailed information about the inner workings of the LLM scan {doc}`here </knowledge/llm_vulnerabilities/index>`.